 One of the strengths of HLS is not just compatibility, though.
 It is also able to adapt to the connection speed of the viewer.
 This is achieved through the creation of multiple bitrate and resolution combinations.
 These combinations can then be dynamically served to the viewer based on their connection speed.
 Switching between quality levels is done using the segmented video chunks as branch points.
 As a result, the stream can adapt to changes in the connection speed.
 For example, if a mobile viewer watching a HD (high definition) stream leaves the range of a WiFi network, the quality can adjust.
 That way the viewer can keep watching at a lower quality rather than be stuck with endless buffering.
 This process is fleshed out in more detail in this Adaptive Streaming eBook.

-HLS is already utilized by IBM Cloud Video in our current player solutions, including our web player and player SDK.
+HLS is already utilized by IBM Watson Media in our current player solutions, including our web player and player SDK.
 This is what enables our video delivery to iOS, Android, Apple TV and the Safari browser on desktop.
 This direct method, though, allows content owners to do direct HLS video streaming that can be linked to an associated M3U8 manifest file format.